Vacancies: League Organisers in London

 - You must also be confident at sales, have a good sense of humour, be able to have fun on the job and be welcoming/approachable to new players joining our community.
 Strong administration skills are required with a minimum typing speed of 40 words per minute.
 A senior first aid certificate is essential (or the willingness to obtain one before starting the role).
 You will need to have an interest in Rugby (any code), good knowledge of the sport of Tag Rugby (or the desire to learn) and also need to be a capable Tag Rugby referee (or have the desire to be trained up to become a confident Tag Rugby referee).

-- Try Tag Rugby run leagues at venues in London and its surroundings.
+- From our London office in Zone 1 at Elephant & Castle, we run leagues at venues in London and its surroundings.
 Which venues the successful candidates work at will be determined depending on demand and suitability.
-Try Tag Rugby have an office in Elephant and Castle.
-Working from home is permitted on occasions if business needs allow.

-- The successful candidates will be required to work at all our weekend festivals, of which there are roughly 6 a year on Saturdays.
+- The successful candidates will be required to work at all our major weekend festivals, of which there are roughly six a year on Saturdays.

-- Try Tag Rugby encourages flexible working arrangements in which you will be required to work a minimum of 140 hours per four week cycle.
-This position has the flexibility to take Fridays off on occasions to allow for long weekends and work/life balance.
+- Try Tag Rugby encourages flexible working arrangements in which you will be required to work a minimum of 140 hours per four-week cycle.

 - You must provide evidence you have legal working rights in the UK.
 People on working holiday visas are welcome to apply.

-- £18-22K dependent on skills and experience for full-time candidates, pro-rata rate for part-time.
-You will be on a weekly rate with a further bonuses in place if targets are met and the contract is completed.
-Many expenses are covered including your weekly travel.
+- £18-24K dependent on skills and experience.
+You will be on a weekly rate with further bonuses in place if targets are met and the contract is completed.
+Basic expenses are covered including your weekly travel.

 Contract & Career Progression

-- Please note this role will initially be on a self employed contract.
-However we are looking for good people to have a long career with Try Tag Rugby.
-From last year's intake of six league supervisors, four have had their contracts extended throughout the winter and two are now in permanent positions on the payroll.
-Opportunities for career progression exist with further management, back office and even franchising opportunities likely.
+- This role will initially be on a self-employed contract.
+However, we are looking for good people to have a long career with Try Tag Rugby.
+From last year's intake of six League Organisers, four have had their contracts extended throughout the winter.
+Opportunities for career progression exist within Try Tag Rugby including possible franchising opportunities.

-Please forward a cover letter and CV to firstname.lastname@example.org
+Please forward a cover letter and CV to bobbydomville@trytagrugby.